 What are the possibilities for a tutorship appointment or part-time work in the department?

 We do have a tutor programme in our department and we welcome applications.
-The availability of position depends on funding, though.
-Please indicate to us when you come for an interview that you are interested in a tutorship, student assistant work or general part-time work.
-Once you have received confirmation that you have been accepted into the programme, you can also send an email directly to our tutor coordinator Ms Vangile Bingma at [email protected] or the Head of Department Professor Zitha Mokomane at [email protected]
+The availability of positions depends on funding.
+Once you have received confirmation that you have been accepted into the programme, please indicate to us that you are interested in a tutorship, student assistant work or general part-time work.

 I am nervous about the interview.
 What can I expect to be asked and how should I prepare?